 - The unemployment rate for teachers with recent experience in the city.

-With a rapidly aging population in Canada, job vacancies will likely increase as teachers plan to retire over the next five years.
+With a rapidly ageing population in Canada, job vacancies will likely increase as teachers plan to retire over the next five years.
 Teaching jobs will always be in demand.
 So, if you’re passionate about teaching, you’ll likely be able to secure a job.
 Also, if you’re willing to move to where an opportunity exists, you may find it easier to land a teaching job.
 As mentioned before, you may find greater job opportunities outside of large cities.

 Provincial Outlook for Secondary School Teachers